Pupil Premium

 If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year

-Our intention is for all pupil premium pupils to reach high attainment in all subject areas and to achieve the age expectation (in reading, writing and maths) by the end of Year 6.
-Alongside this we are also aware of the challenges faced by vulnerable pupils such as those who are LAC or young carers.
-We will support their needs whether they are disadvantaged or not.
+At St Helen’s our intention is for all pupil premium pupils to reach high levels of attainment in all subject areas and to achieve the age expectation (in reading, writing and maths) by the end of Year 6.
+Many of our children including pupil premium children have barriers to reaching their full potential and being able to succeed, including vulnerable pupils such as those who are LAC or young carers.
+We are committed to supporting all children to reach their full potential.

 OUR PLAN: